Instant Pot Tomato Soup – creamy & easy to make!

 - Half-and-Half: The creaminess of this soup is enhanced by half-and-half.
 You can use heavy cream if you prefer.

-- Brown sugar: just a bit to smooth out the acidity of the tomatoes.
+- Brown sugar: I like to add just a bit of sugar to smooth out the acidity of the tomatoes.

-- Oregano and basil: you can use dried or fresh.
+- Oregano and basil: Either dried or fresh works well.
 If you like, dress it up with a pinch of herbes de Provence, a blend of several herbs.

-Remove the lid and carefully puree the soup.
-Use a stick blender right in the Instant Pot, or puree the soup in a blender or food processor in batches.
+Purée. the lid and carefully purée the soup.
+Use a stick blender right in the Instant Pot, or purée the soup in a blender or food processor in batches.
 Be really careful, the soup is boiling hot!

 Topping Ideas: homemade croutons, Cheez-Its, fresh herbs or a sprinkle of herbes de Provence, shredded cheese, crumbled bacon (try air fryer bacon).